 This is New York, after all, and visiting the home of one of sport’s most-recognised brands – the 27-time World Series Champions, the New York Yankees – is not an everyday experience.

 The 2020 Major League Baseball (MLB) season was supposed to start on Thursday, March 26.
-It has now been pushed back by at least two weeks due to the coronavirus outbreak.
+It has now been postponed indefinitely due to the global coronavirus pandemic.

-You can stay up to date with the Yankees’ full 2020 schedule here.
+You can stay up to date with the Yankees’ 2020 schedule here.

 As we reacquaint ourselves with the familiar smell of hot dogs, freshly cut grass and warm spring air, here’s everything you need to know for a day at Yankee Stadium.